smilhey/cabinet.nvim/README.md

-Cabinet

-Cabinet is a plugin for Neovim that allows you to manage your buffers in drawers.
+cabinet.nvim is a plugin for Neovim that allows you to manage your buffers in drawers.

-Features :
+##Features :

 - Organize your buffers into different drawers.
 - Switch easily between drawers.